Making the shift to CPI’s 3rd Edition Training

-Jeff shared “Everything is much more user friendly in 3rd Edition.
+Jeff shared, “Everything is much more user friendly in 3rd Edition.
 We’re setting our Certified Instructors and end learners up for continued success.
-Our materials, our content, it’s all for them and was made to support them when they go back to their organization.
-3rd Edition takes all these relevant ideas, best practices, and melds it with the CPI content everyone knows and loves.”
+Our materials, our content, it’s all for them and was made to support them when they go back to their organisation.
+3rd Edition takes all these relevant ideas, best practice, and melds it with the CPI content everyone knows and loves.”

 The number of updates to expect will vary depending on the current training materials you are using.
 If you or your workplace are currently using 2nd Edition training, “The changes made were to fine tune the content,” Karen explained.
 It’s still the same training that you know and love but now it’s easier to teach, learn, and apply.

 If you are still using older materials, you’ll notice more significant changes.
 This is because, as Karen points out, “In some of our older workbooks, people had to fill in the blanks.
 They had to listen and write everything down or they would miss it.”

 No matter where you’re at, we encourage you to use up your current inventory of 2nd Edition or older materials before ordering 3rd Edition materials.
 Mixing training materials can cause confusion for both the end learners and instructors.